celeritas-project/benchmarks/klein-nishina/README.md

 # Characteristics

 ## Geometry
-Geometry is a 100 km iron cube, making it effectively infinite.
+Geometry is a 100 km aluminum cube, making it effectively infinite.

 ## Physics
 Available particles: